rocket-pool/old.docs.rocketpool.net/src/overview/glossary.md

 ## eth1.0
 The original Ethereum 1.0 protocol that uses a consensus mechanism known as proof of work (PoW) and uses miners to validate the block-chain.

-## eth1 Client
+## eth1 Client (Execution Layer Client)
-Ethereum Software clients that run the eth1.0 network.
+Ethereum Software clients that run the execution layer.

-## eth2 Client
+## eth2 Client (Consensus Layer Client)
-Ethereum Software clients that run the eth2.0 network.
+Ethereum Software clients that run the consensus layer.

-## eth2.0
+## eth2.0 (the Beaconchain)
 The Ethereum 2.0 network and update to the Ethernet network that was launched in December 2020 and will replace the older proof-of-work eth1.0 consensus mechanism.
+Deprecated term - now known simply as the Beaconchain.

 ## Insurance
 The amount of RPL token, expressed as a percentage of the value of ETH staked by the node operator, that a node operator needs to deposit when they start a minipool validator.
-The RPL insurance staked by a node operator will act as insurance to reimburse regular uses in the event that the node operator exits staking with less than 16 ETH in their validators.
+The RPL insurance staked by a node operator will act as insurance to reimburse regular users in the event that the node operator exits staking with less than 16 ETH in their validators.

 ## Minipool (Validator)
 A validator that was funded and initialized via the Rocket Pool software.
 It is most commonly composed of an equal amount of ETH contributed from regular users via the deposit pool and ETH contributed from node operators during their registration process.

 ## Node
-In the ethereum network, nodes are devices (computers) that run an ethereum client software.
+In the Ethereum network, nodes are devices (computers) that run Ethereum client software.

 ## Node Commission
 The amount of supplemental ETH awarded to a node operator.
 This is effectively the “fee” that is taken from normal stakers; in Rocket Pool, that fee is given to the node operators.
-This value is determined by the number of node operators and the amount of ETH available in the deposit pool.
-It can range from 5 - 20% with the ideal target of 10%.
-Each minipool’s commission will be locked for life upon the creation of the minipool.
+When Rocketpool launched, it ranged from 5 - 20% with the ideal target of 10%, with each minipool’s commission locked for life upon the creation of the minipool.
+New minipools activated are now at a set 15% commission rate.

 ## Node Commission, slippage
 The amount of negative slippage in node commission that a node operator is willing to accept when forming a minipool validator.
 Slippage is the difference between the commission rate shown and the commission rate you are willing to accept when the transaction completes.
 The amount of negative slippage tolerated is chosen by the node operator when they initially form a minipool validator.